kiharalab/DiffModeler/README.md

 python3 main.py --mode=1 -F=[Map_Path] -P=[fasta_path] --config=[pipeline_config_file] --contour=[Contour_Level] --gpu=[GPU_ID] --resolution=[resolution]
 ```
 [Map_Path] is the path of the input experimental cryo-EM map, [fasta_path] specifis the path of sequence file with .fasta format. [pipeline_config_file] is the pipeline's parameter configuration file, saved in ``config`` directory; [Contour_Level] is the map density threshold to remove outside regions to save processing time (suggested to use half author recommended contour level), [GPU_ID] specifies the gpu used for inference. [resolution] specified the map resolution, where 0-2A will skip the diffusion model.
 Therefore, you can use an approximate resolution value here.
 <b>Please update ``email`` field in config/diffmodeler.json to your email.</b>

+This is based on <a href='https://www.ebi.ac.uk/Tools/sss/fasta/'>EBI Search Tool</a> aginst structure database to find most similar structures as templates for us to model protein complex.
+<br><b>Please use our [server](https://em.kiharalab.org/algorithm/DiffModeler(seq)) if with more than 4 non-identical chains. </b> EBI's API is too slow to respond when you have many non-identical sequences.

 Example of fasta file
 ```